ElektraInitiative/PermaplanT/doc/usecases/gamification/ingredient_lists.md

 - **Precondition:**
   - The user has opened the app and is editing a map.
 - **Main success scenario:**
-  - The user has a list of fruits and vegetables that are either needed for a specific event or continuously over the course of a timespan, e.g. for a party or a daily smoothie.
+  - The user has a list of fruits and vegetables that are needed continuously over the course of a timespan, e.g. a daily smoothie or salad.
   - The user inputs the items into a form in the map editor and can set a name and picture for the ingredient list.
   - The user is able to have multiple of those ingredient lists.
-  - The lists will automatically track which fruits and vegetables have been harvested and update the still missing ingredients accordingly.
+  - The lists will display what ingredients are available on the map and which still need to be planted by the user.
-    If multiple lists require the same item, then the app will prioritize the oldest ingredient list.
+  - The user is awarded every month with some [permacoins](./collaborating_member.md) for having all neccessary ingredients for a list.
 - **Alternative scenario:**
 - **Error scenario:**
   The app does not mark a list item as (partially) harvested even though the user marked the relevant plant as harvested.